PILSEN TIF FREQUENTLY ASKED QUESTIONS

 How do TIFs work?

-Within a TIF district, yearly revenue given to the regular taxing bodies (like CPS and Cook County) is frozen at the determined base amount, while any revenue above this base amount goes into the TIF fund, known as the increment
+Within a TIF district, yearly revenue given to the regular taxing bodies (like CPS, City Colleges and Cook County) is frozen at the determined base amount, while any revenue above this base amount goes into the TIF fund, known as the increment

 The base amount is determined by whatever the property tax bill was the first year.
 For example, if the property tax bill for a building was $1000 during the first year, and the second year bill is $1500; then $1000 goes to the taxing bodies while $500 goes into the TIF district.